 Contributing to research in Orthodontics is also central to my long-term plans, especially concerning the relationship between orthodontic treatments, on the one hand, and implantology, on the other.
 I intend to stay on the cutting edge of implantology, where I have already acquired extensive training.
 I also hope to contribute to research malocclusion sometime in my career.
 I am a general dentist with over ten years of experience and a certified orthodontist.
 I have been practicing all phases of general dentistry, and at this point, I know what I want: Orthodontics.
 I am happiest helping patients achieve the healthiest and most beautiful smile possible.
 I love the way that it enhances their confidence and quality of life.

 The highest moments of my life have been devoted to my community, providing free dental screening for toddlers, for example, enabling the early detection of dental cavities and malocclusion.
-Other highlights include annual free toothbrush, toothpaste and floss distributions as part of oral health awareness campaigns in my community and food and clothing drives for Puerto Rico after hurricane Maria.
-Sky diving and Scuba diving help to keep me grounded.
+Other highlights include an annual free toothbrush, toothpaste, and floss distribution as part of oral health awareness campaigns in my community and food and clothing drives for Puerto Rico after Hurricane Maria: skydiving and scuba help to keep me grounded.

 Thank you for considering my application to your distinguished residency program in Orthodontics.